 There are, no doubt, well-intentioned individuals who have a utilitarian bent; they simply prioritize differently (incorrectly, in my view), with regard to positive vs. negative freedoms.
 For instance, take Joe Miller’s argument:

 When I say, “Of course redistribution is consistent with autonomy”, I mean that it’s consistent with a notion of positive freedom.
 Forcing you to give your money to someone else is no different from forcing you to stop hitting the person.
-Failure to provide certain of his basic needs is exactly as wrong as clubbing him over the head.
+Failure to provide certain of his basic needs is exactly as wrong as clubbing him online pharmacy over the head.
 Both violate his While organizations see the potential for leveraging big to solve many previously unsolvable problems, the process comes at a cost. autonomy.